-The vegan diet has many health benefits including lower rates of obesity, heart disease, high blood pressure, high blood cholesterol, type 2 diabetes and certain types of cancer, however cutting out major food groups like meat and dairy without knowing how to replace them could put you at risk of nutritional deficiencies.
+The vegan diet has many health benefits including lower rates of obesity, heart disease, high blood pressure, high blood cholesterol, type 2 diabetes, and certain types of cancer.
+However, cutting out major food groups like meat and dairy without knowing how to replace them could put you at risk of nutritional deficiencies.
 Before starting out on the vegan lifestyle, it is important to inform yourself of the nutrients you are at risk of missing out on, and the best way to plan on getting them into your new diet.

 Calcium and Vitamin D